Sequoya42/CalendarOutlook/README.md

 ## TODO

-- Save in localStorage the tax % for ppl
+- Save in sessionStorage the tax % for ppl
-- Let them edit a few stuff and save preferences (localStorage as well)
+- Let them edit a few stuff and save preferences (sessionStorage as well)
 - Upload to github page t showcase, make opensource.